 In exceptional cases, your article or blog post on a third-party website might end up beating the original version of that blog post hosted on your own website in the search engine results page.
 So, ensure that your article or blog post gets indexed by submitting your URL through the console.
-Only then repurpose content on other platforms.
+Only then do you repurpose content on other platforms.

 To pump you up about this marketing strategy, I’ve compiled a few case study results to color your expectations from repurposing.

-If your repurposed version gets loved on the published platform, you might end up ranking with both content pieces or blog posts for the same keyword.
+To start, if your repurposed version gets loved on the published platform, you might end up ranking with both content pieces or blog posts for the same keyword.
 It happened with Adespresso.

 Benjamin Hardy was able to get 20,000 subscribers from Medium in 6 months – simply by copy-pasting all of his blog posts on the blogging platform.
 One major reason why Medium worked for him was that the blog post platform consistently pushes high-quality great blog content to the front, irrespective of your current following.

-Eugene Cheng got his content repurposing game right on Slideshare.
-And, he roped in over 10,000 subscribers by increasing the views on his slides.
+Eugene Cheng got his content repurposing game right on Slideshare and he roped in over 10,000 subscribers by increasing the views on his slides.

 Alright, now you’ve got some data-backed proof as to the effectiveness of repurposing content as part of your content marketing strategy.

-Are you interested in connecting your blog posts and brand a wider audience, without doing any extra research and using your existing content?
+Are you interested in connecting your blog posts and brand to a wider audience, without doing any extra research and using your existing content?

-Then, here’s the right way to get started with repurposed content (along with data to prove that it can bring more traffic and more money as a result of content marketing).
+Then here’s the right way to get started with repurposed content (along with data to prove that it can bring more traffic and more money as a result of content marketing).

 All of your content pieces and blog posts won’t receive the same kind of attention from your audience.
 You might end up getting the most traffic on a blog post that you least expected.